Tas Gas Review and Rates

 Is Tas Gas right for me?

 Tasmanians have a fairly limited choice of natural gas retailer – Aurora Energy or Tas Gas.
-While Aurora has slightly lower rates and its customers can benefit from the convenience of bundling their electricity and gas, Tas Gas customers have access to a slew of substantial rebates.
+While Aurora Energy has similar rates and its customers can benefit from the convenience of bundling their electricity and gas, Tas Gas customers have access to a slew of substantial rebates.
 For this reason, Tas Gas might seem the obvious choice for anyone looking to install a new major gas appliance.
 Otherwise, it really just comes down to personal preference.